What are some Good and Bad graphic design examples?

 2. What is bad graphic design?

-Now that you know what good design is, Bad Graphic Design is easier to detect.
+Now that you know what good design is, bad graphic design is easier to detect.
 Bad graphic design is the opposite.
 It fails to prioritize a specific audience or message and ignores attractiveness or proper use of design elements to pass a message.

 Worst of all, it fails to identify and represent who is passing the message, why, and to whom.